MasoniteFramework/orm-docs/models.md

 @belongs_to_many(pivot_table="home_ownership")
 ```

 The next default is that there are no timestamps (`updated_at` and `created_at`) on your pivot table.
-If you would like for Masonite to manage timestamps you can:
+If you would like Masonite to manage timestamps you can:

 ```python
 @belongs_to_many(with_timestamps=True)